 In the Profession

 Jim is a frequent speaker at seminars at which he teaches methods for resolving construction disputes, including mechanic’s liens, to title companies, construction company representatives and other attorneys.
 Among other positions, Jim is or has been the 2017-18 Chair of the Illinois State Bar Association Construction Law Section Council; the 2018-19 Secretary of the Board of the Wisconsin Bar Association Construction and Public Contract Law Section, the 2018-19 President of the Society of Illinois Construction Attorneys; and a member of the Joint CBA-ISBA Committee that drafted the comprehensive revisions to the Illinois Mechanics Lien Act that became law in 2006.
 Jim also is the editor of a chapter for the second edition of Turner on Illinois Mechanics Liens, the most authoritative treatise on the subject.

 A member of the Chicago Bar Association, Jim serves on the Real Property Law Committee and the Construction Law & Mechanic’s Lien Subcommittee, of which he is a past chair.
-He is also a past member of the American Bar Association Forum on Construction Industry and Section on Litigation.
-Jim also serves on the Title Counsel and Legislative Committees of Illinois Land Title Association.
+He is also a past member of the American Bar Association Forum on Construction Industry and Section on Litigation and currently serves on the Title Counsel and Legislative Committees of the Illinois Land Title Association.

 While in law school, Jim was Senior Associate Editor of the Houston Law Review.

 In the Community

 Jim is Immediate Past President of the Board of Directors of the Greater Libertyville Soccer Association (the largest member of the Illinois Youth Soccer Association) and is currently the Vice President of the Board of Directors of Libertyville Township Soccer Complex, Ltd.

 Jim represents both organizations in legal affairs.
 He has donated, and continues to donate, a significant amount of time to both.